Things I Use

 - 2021 M1 MacBook Pro 14" most of the time, MSI Pulse GL66 when I need a PC.

-- Logitech G613 keyboard.
+- Logitech G613.
 It hits all the marks for me: switches feel great for typing, attached wrist rest, macro keys, multimedia keys.
 The only downsides: it's not wired, and I wish it was tenkeyless.

 - Sony WH-1000XM3 noise cancelling headphones for when I need to focus or listen to music.